back4app/back4app-rest/docs/guide/api-reference.md

 }]
 ```

-It returns all the instances registered in database.
+It returns all the instances registered in database, using pagination to separate
+lots of data.
+Using the the parameter q, you will be able to send a query to filter the
+returned data.
+Since the query receives a JSON, it must be URLEncoded before sent as parameter.

 ---

 ##### POST on /entity